KuzmaIvanov/KuzmaIvanov/README.md

 ### Hi there 👋, I'm Kuzma.
-#### I am a student of Kazan Federal University.
+#### I am a student of Kazan Federal University and doing my masters degree.
 My major is applied mathematics and informatics.
 I love to code and here you can see my steps of becoming an awesome programmer.
 Now I'm actively learning Android SDK and things related to it.
 Welcome!

 ### Programming stuff I use:
 ![Kotlin](https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white)